h4kv999/MelissaPortfolio/README.md

 <h1 align="center">MELISSA PORTFOLIO</h1>

 <h6 align="center">Melissa's portfolio is a visual testament to her extraordinary artistic journey.
-Each work is more than a simple representation </br> Is a visual narrative that captures the unique essence of your creative expression. </h6>
+Each work is more than a simple representation, </br> is a visual narrative that captures the unique essence of your creative expression. </h6>

 ![image 1](https://github.com/itsV1tor/MelissaPortfolio/assets/121408231/cfc798b1-713c-40e9-960d-d1bd07d70b7e)